AnnoyedPlatypus/aws-canary/README.md

 ### Description

-Lambda function in Python that takes inputs from a DynamoDB table and runs various tests against the URLs to confirm they're operating as expected.
+Python scripts that take inputs from a DynamoDB or Supabase table and runs various tests against the URLs to confirm they're operating as expected.

 Tests currently implemented,